 Student-athletes who live in on-campus housing are responsible for following the rules and policies established by University Housing.
-If you live in the Northwest Quad, it is important that you respect the privacy and rights of your suitemates.
+It is important that you respect the privacy and rights of your suitemates.
 It is also important that you respect the authority of the Residential Assistant (RA) who is responsible for your area.
 At the end of the semester, be sure to follow the appropriate check-out procedure.
 If you have any questions regarding on-campus housing, contact Lydia Haj, Compliance Coordinator at 575-4673.